glygener/glygen-glycan-pipeline/README.md

 1. Added mw_refmet_mapping_result.tsv - a new resource we are implementing that contains monosaccharide information.
 Please add the xrefs on your end.
 2. Updated the user submitted data to tsv format: 1-s2.0-S1535947624000070-mmc5.tsv and 1-s2.0-S1535947624000070-mmc7.tsv
 3. Added bovine files for glyconnect, mcw, and dataset ID to OGlcNAcAtlas rows.
+4. The file previously named allbiomarkers.tsv has been renamed to oncomx.tsv.
+This change reflects the new organization by the BiomarkerKB team, which now separates their data by resource.
+The oncomx.tsv file will now include all protein and glycan biomarker data going forward.

 Updates for 2.6 release:
 ------